Cedar Park High School: Girls' basketball

 The Cedar Park Girls basketball team had a short-lived dynasty run under Donny Ott.
 The girls' 2014-2015 basketball team tied the Georgetown Eagles for a second-place spot in district 25-A, which marked their 9th consecutive year to advance to playoffs.
-The Lady Wolves made it to the 3rd round, right before the regional tournament, to once again face the Georgetown Eagles.
-The Wolves took a tough loss by three points to end the season.
+The team made it to the 3rd round, right before the regional tournament, to once again face the Georgetown Eagles.
+They lost by three points to end the season.

-In 2017, Cedar Park hired Donny Ott as their new Girls' Basketball Head Coach.
-In Ott first year, Cedar Park in 1st in the District going 16-0, and 30-8 overall.
+In 2017, Cedar Park hired Donny Ott as their new girls' basketball head coach.
+In Ott first year, Cedar Park in 1st in the district going 16-0, and 30-8 overall.
 Cedar Park made the playoffs but would lose to Crosby High School (Texas) 53-47 in the playoffs.

-In 2018 and 2019, Cedar Park had successful in both years season but would fall short in the playoffs.
+In 2018 and 2019, Cedar Park had successful seasons, but would fall short in the playoffs in both years.

-In the 2020-2021 season, the Lady Timberwolves led by Donny Ott and Texas Commit Gisella Maul, won the 5A state championship, beating Frisco Liberty 46-39.
-This was the first time Leander Independent School District sent a girls' basketball team to the state tournament.
+In the 2020-2021 season, the team, led by Donny Ott and Texas dommit Gisella Maul, won the 5A state championship, beating Frisco Liberty 46-39.
+This was the first time that Leander Independent School District sent a girls' basketball team to the state tournament.
 The following year, the team won the 5A state championship again, beating Frisco Memorial 45-40 in double overtime.
 The girls had a 62-game winning streak and were the first Austin-area team to have a perfect season.

-In 2022, Cedar Park had its worst season under Ott tenure.
-The Lady Timberwolves did not win a playoff game.
+In 2022, Cedar Park had its worst season under Ott's tenure.
+They did not win a playoff game.

 In 2023, Donny Ott was hired by Summer Creek High School.
-Ott amassed a 157-17 overall record with a 68-0 district record, 4 regional tournament appearances in 5 years, 22-3 playoff record, and 2 Class 5A State UIL Championships, Back to Back accomplishments during the 2020-2021 and 2021-2022 seasons.
-Coach Ott and his staff have received District Coach of the Year honors, Central Texas Coach of the Year honors, TGCA and TABC Coach of the Year honors as well as the Sectional National Coach of the Year during the 2021-2022.
+Ott amassed a 157-17 overall record with a 68-0 district record, 4 regional tournament appearances in 5 years, 22-3 playoff record, and 2 Class 5A State UIL championships, and back to back accomplishments during the 2020-2021 and 2021-2022 seasons.
+Coach Ott and his staff have received district coach of the year honors, Central Texas coach of the year honors, TGCA and TABC Coach of the Year honors as well as the Sectional National Coach of the Year during the 2021-2022.

-In 2023, Cedar Park hired long time Assistant Head Coach of the Lady Timberwolves under Donny Ott, Kami Williamson.
-She became the Female 5A/6A Coach of the Year and led her team to the UIL Texas State Tournament.
-The Lady T-Wolves lost in the semi-finals to Mansfield Timberview capping off a storybook season.
-In their playoff run they defeated Liberty Hill HS (2nd in district) and Glenn HS (1st in district) to advance to the state tournament.
+In 2023, Cedar Park hired Kami Williamson as their new head coach.
+She became the female 5A/6A coach of the year and led the team to the UIL Texas state tournament.
+The team lost in the semi-finals to Mansfield Timberview, ending their season.
+In their playoff run, they defeated Liberty Hill HS (2nd in district) and Glenn HS (1st in district) to advance to the state tournament.